In 1939, Einstein wrote to Roosevelt:1

 The main practical upshot of considering these other ways to impact the future, is that we think it’s even more important to positively manage the transition to new transformative technologies, like AI.
 It also makes us keener to see more global priorities research looking into these issues.

-Overall, we still think it makes sense to first focus on reducing extinction risks, and then after that, we can turn our attention to other ways to help the future.
+Overall, we still think it makes sense to first focus on reducing existential risks, and then after that, we can turn our attention to other ways to help the future.

 One way to help the future we don’t think is a contender is speeding it up.
 Some people who want to help the future focus on bringing about technological progress, like developing new vaccines, and it’s true that these create long-term benefits.
 However, we think what most matters from a long-term perspective is where we end up, rather than how fast we get there.
 Discovering a new vaccine probably means we get it earlier, rather than making it happen at all.